 If you would like a designated one on one training this can be arranged by speaking to a member of our team and a quote can be done for you.

 Theory and Practical Tests

-To achieve the Trained Operator Card you will have to pass a theory test first and then a practical test.
+To achieve the Trained Operator Card you will have to pass a theory test first and then a practical test during the plant training.
 If you have never used the equipment before, or haven’t used it recently, it is recommended that you first take a novice training or refresher course.

 Both the theory and practical tests will happen on the same day however you will have to pass the theory test before you will be allowed to pass the practical test.
 Should you fail the theory test, your practical test will be marked as 'not passed'.

-There are downloads of theory test questions which you can review in advance of your test.
-Please ask us for details.
+There are downloads of theory test questions, which you can review in advance of your test for plant training.
+Please ask us for details if you need this.